Pawankhind: Synopsis

-The film depicts the historical rearguard last stand that took place on 13 July 1660 at a mountain pass in the vicinity of fort Vishalgad, near the city of Kolhapur, Maharashtra, India between the Maratha Warrior Baji Prabhu Deshpande and Siddi Masud of Adilshah Sultanate, known as Battle of Pavan Khind.
+The film depicts the historical rearguard last stand that took place in 1660 at a mountain pass in the vicinity of fort Vishalgad, near the city of Kolhapur, Maharashtra, India between the Maratha general Baji Prabhu Deshpande and Siddi Masud of the Adilshah Sultanate, known as Battle of Pavan Khind.

 Plot

-The film begins in 1674 with the Shivaji Maharaj (Chinmay Mandlekar) telling story of Battle of Pavan Khind to Sambhaji Maharaj (Stavan Shinde).
+The film begins in 1674 with the Shivaji Maharaj I telling story of Battle of Pavan Khind to Sambhaji Maharaj.
 The plot frequently switches flashback to 1660.